dikshadutta1999/STEPin_SeatHeater/1_Requirements/ReadMe.md

 A seat heater is a pad or a cushion that encompasses an electric heating system which boosts up surface temperature of the automotive seat at the will of the driver.
 In this project we firstly check if the heator is on and the person is seated.
-Then accordingly the Temperature is set using ADC and is displayed in the CRO.
+Then accordingly the Temperature is set using potentiometer and is displayed in the serial moniter.

 ## Objective
 The main objectives of this project are: